 |You won't collect much current with them!
 SAR staff examine the wooden strips which were fitted to try to overcome the adverse aerodynamic effects||

 The OHLE engineers arrange for an isolation of the line

 |There was a constant procession of steam arriving for servicing||

 |There were some favourite locos which were polished to perfection - here's 'Rosie'||

 |Inside the steam shed at Germiston, Johannesburg||

 Final resting place for steam in South Africa

 |The author in the cab of the test loco||

 The SAR staff (and me)

-Fifteen cars are to be built in Derby and the rest are to be shipped out to Union Carriage & Wagon in Nigel as kits of parts for assembly in SA.
+Fifteen cars were built in Derby and the rest were shipped out to Union Carriage & Wagon in Nigel as kits of parts for assembly in SA.